Broomfield, Colorado, United States

 - 856

-As of May 2026, there are 72 SaaS companies in Disaster Recovery Software.
+As of August 2026, Latka tracks 72 disaster recovery software companies.
 They have combined revenues of $1B and employ 5.5K people.
 They have raised $535.8M and serve 109.8K customers combined.

 Disaster Recovery Software is designed to help organizations recover and restore critical IT systems and data after disruptive events such as hardware failures, cyberattacks, or natural disasters.
 These software solutions enable businesses to create, manage, and execute recovery plans that ensure minimal downtime and continuity of operations.
 Typical features include automated backups, failover capabilities, testing and validation tools, and reporting functionalities that help in compliance and audit processes.
 The primary use cases for disaster recovery software include protecting data integrity, ensuring business continuity, and reducing the impact of potential disasters on operations.
 Common users of this software range from IT departments to risk management teams, as they work to establish safeguards that maintain system availability and secure organizational assets.
 Effective disaster recovery solutions often incorporate a range of technologies and best practices tailored to the specific needs of each organization.